 Thetis arrived in Petrokopio (Πετροκοπιό) [37° 33.6' N 26° 29.2' E] at 1220 after motoring altogether 14.2 M. There was only one other boat here with a small American flag.
 She looked US made but the small flag usually indicates Turkish ownership.
 As I was anchoring the couple from her were getting into their dinghy and heading away.
 I anchored in 7 m.
 It was hot.
 I snorkeled and checked the anchor and then I put up the tent and had lunch.
 After that I had a great nap.

 I started reading Fatty Goodlander’s Collected Fat on the Kindle.
 Later, while I was drinking a cup of coffee I noticed that the couple from the American flagged yacht were out of the cove and were trying to start the outboard of their dinghy after which they started rowing against the afternoon breeze.
 I lowered my outboard on my dinghy and went to their rescue.
 They were very grateful.
 They were not Turks after all but Americans.
 They invited me aboard their boat for an ouzo at 7.
 They had sailed their boat the S/Y Spindrift, from Maine few years ago.
 Mark is a retired classics and archaeology professor.
 His wife Monique, who is French, is a biochemist.
 They are now both retired.
 Interesting people!
 They too, are very frustrated with the Bush administration and are very upset that Obama is losing ground on the polls to McCain/Palin.
 I could not agree with them more.

 Sunday September 14, 2008, Day 4

-In the morning I prepared a CD with the “Harbors of Thetis” notes (now most of these is available on-line at the Cruising Wiki) for Spindrift.
+In the morning I prepared a CD with the “Harbors of Thetis” notes (now most of these are available on-line at the Cruising Wiki) for Spindrift.
 In the past few months I have been transferring this information into this wiki, a really remarkable on-line cruiser’s guide that covers the whole world.
 At the same time I checked for e-mail and the weather.
 The predictions were light southerlies for the next few days but they will get stronger by the end of the week.
 Today the sky is overcast and the humidity is 76%.